 \subsection{Comparison with Baselines}

-The proposed method is compared to existing methods LSTM and CXA Transformer.
+The proposed method is compared to the current state-of-the-art methods: LSTM and CXA Transformer.
 For consistency, all three methods are based on the same pre-trained VAE.
 And they are all trained and evaluated on the pilot dataset.
-Results are shown in \cref{tab:baselines}.
-We would like to highlight that some key differences between our model and the baselines are: 1) Our model does not rely on auto-regressive generation and, therefore less affected by compounding error problems.
-Our model also generally requires less pass through the generation model, which means faster speed.
+Results are compiled in Table \ref{tab:baselines}.
+We would like to highlight some key differences between our model and the baselines: 1) Our model does not rely on auto-regressive generation and, therefore less affected by compounding error problems.
+Thus also requires less pass through the generation model, meaning faster speed.
 2) Our model is inherently based on a random process, therefore it learns an implicit distribution of preferences instead of simply an average.

-\textbf{VAE-LSTM} One of the most common paradigms to the trajectory prediction task in the existing literature \cite{wang_trajectory_2023, qiu_egocentric_2022} is to use an encoder head to understand the visual input, and then pass the state information along with encoded visual cues into a recurrent model to auto-regressively predict the future states.
-The quality of the output is usually pretty good.
+\textbf{VAE-LSTM} One of the most common paradigms to the trajectory prediction task in the existing literature \cite{wang_trajectory_2023, tang_multiple_2019, schreiber_long-term_2019, su_predicting_2017, varadarajan_multipath_2022} is to use an encoder head to understand the visual input, and then pass the state information along with encoded visual cues into a recurrent model to auto-regressively predict the future states.
 The biggest drawback of this approach is that the prediction is deterministic, as the variance only exists in the encoding process of the visual input, not in the trajectory latent space.
-And since there is only one deterministic prediction in each scenario, there is zero guarantee of the temporal consistency of the prediction between consecutive scenarios.
-Despite the drawbacks, the auto-regressive model excels at generating smooth motion as every step is based on the previous predictions, which is also confirmed by the smoothness score.
-We implemented the LSTM baseline according to the receipt provided in this egocentric trajectory prediction paper\cite{wang_trajectory_2023}.
-The LSTM model in the baseline performs surprisingly well at avoiding obstacles, given its tiny size of fewer than 1 million parameters.
+And since there is only one deterministic prediction in each scenario, there is zero guarantee of the temporal consistency of the prediction between consecutive time steps.
+Despite the drawbacks, the auto-regressive model excels at generating smooth motion as every step is based on the previous predictions, which is also confirmed by the smoothness score (+7.05).
+The LSTM baseline performs surprisingly well at avoiding obstacles at a tiny size of fewer than 1 million parameters.